 Notre Dame’s public-facing websites should be the best in higher education.
-Consistent excellence across Notre Dame’s hundreds of websites is necessary to defend our reputation and brand.
+Websites with University-approved subdomains are considered official University communications, and consistent excellence is important to our brand.
 With that in mind, only websites that meet the following criteria will be approved for a University subdomain:

 - Easy to Use

 Advice: We recommend that campus units work with a professional web agency (ours or otherwise) in developing new websites.
 Internal web projects, projects developed by faculty or students, or other online experiments often fail to reflect the professionalism required for subdomain approval.
 In addition, do-it-yourself website solutions such as Wix, Weebly, or Squarespace are difficult to adjust to Notre Dame’s web brand standards - communicators should review web brand standards prior to committing to a platform.

 - Limit to one level. ex: "ur.nd.edu" is acceptable, "web.marcomm.nd.edu" is not.